What are the major types of elder abuse?

 How do I report nursing home elder abuse?

 You may contact the State Department of Health or local law enforcement.
-A report of suspected abuse may be completed on a "reasonable suspicion."
+A report of suspected abuse may be completed on "reasonable suspicion."
 Actual knowledge or certainty is not necessary.
 Most states provide immunity from civil liability for anyone reporting older adult abuse based on reasonable suspicion and in good faith, even if it is later shown that the reporter was mistaken.
-However, it is interesting to note that the majority of elder abuse reports are in fact substantiated after investigation (NCEA, 1998).
+However, it is interesting to note that the majority of elder abuse reports are substantiated after investigation (NCEA, 1998).

 States levy penalties for acts of elder abuse committed by those who are responsible for the care of older adults in nursing facilities or other institutions.
 These laws are in addition to those already in effect to protect the rights of nursing home residents governed by federal regulations.